Health & Wellness

 If your dog keeps experiencing coughing fits (especially when nothing comes up), you’ll want to pause before assuming it’s asthma.
-While asthma can affect humans and cats, it’s actually rare in dogs, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, explains.
+While asthma can affect humans and cats, it’s actually rare in dogs, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, explains.

 Here’s what might be behind your dog’s constant hacking and how you can help them get some relief.

 Can dogs get asthma?

 Dogs don’t experience asthma as humans or cats do, Dr. McCullough says.
 Instead, some dogs have allergic bronchitis, which is when their airways become inflamed after inhaling an allergen, like smoke, pollen, dust, mold or cigarette smoke (to name a few).
 Exposure to parasites and fungus can also cause allergic bronchitis, she adds.

 “A non-productive cough [which is a dry, hacking cough] is the most common symptom of allergic bronchitis in dogs,” Dr. McCullough shares.
 And if you’re wondering if dogs can experience reactions similar to asthma attacks, don’t worry.
 She says that it’s very rare.
 Wheezing, a constricted airway, signs that it’s harder to breathe and respiratory distress are uncommon, she adds.

 Symptoms of allergic bronchitis in dogs can mimic several diseases, Dr. McCullough explains.
 So it’s essential to take your pup to the veterinarian’s office as soon as you notice a cough.
 Most dogs are diagnosed with allergic bronchitis when they’re young adults or middle-aged.